step-/nathans-wallpaper/README.md

  * New live preview mode - The desktop wallpaper is updated immediately as the file list selection changes.
-Changes are temporary and automatically revert on exit, or can be made permanent.
+Changes are temporary and automatically revert on exit, or they can be made permanent.
  * Full BMP, GIF and TIFF support across all program functions.
  * Preview icons for folder and no-image objects.
  * New application status bar displays image meta data.